home

 The USF Logic Model team brings expertise from those who have worked with communities across the nation to develop their theories of change and develop logic models.
 Adding to this capacity, members of the Department of Child and Family Studies ensure this site's content is accessible, using the most current information and technologies.
 View presentation highlighting technical assistance offered by the USF Logic Model Team.

-Mario Hernandez, PhD Mario is Professor and Chair of the Department of Child & Family Studies at the Louis de la Parte Florida Mental Health Institute, University of South Florida.
-Dr. Hernandez serves as Principal Investigator for the Logic Model Project.
+Mario Hernandez, PhD Mario is Professor and Chair of the Department of Child & Family Studies at the Louis de la Parte Florida Mental Health Institute, College of Behavioral & Community Sciences, University of South Florida.
 He has over 20 years of experience working with systems of care to facilitate planning, evaluation, and implementation.
 He initiated approaches to system of care development that include the use of theories of change and logic models for community planning, and the use of the System of Care Practice Review (SOCPR) for quality monitoring.

 line decor